Sara Dylan: Later life

 During the divorce proceedings, Sara Dylan was represented by attorney Marvin Mitchelson.
 Mitchelson later estimated that the settlement agreed was worth about $36 million to Sara Dylan and included "half the royalties from the songs written during their marriage".
 Michael Gray has written: "A condition of the settlement was that Sara would remain silent about her life with Dylan.
 She has done so."
 By some reports, Dylan and Sara remained friends after the acrimony of the divorce subsided, and Clinton Heylin writes that the photo of Dylan on a hillside in Jerusalem, which appeared on the inner sleeve of the 1983 album Infidels, was taken by her.

-According to Howard Sounes in his book Down the Highway, Sara Dylan "dated a number of men after her divorce including Bob's friend David Blue".
+According to Howard Sounes in his book Down the Highway: The Life of Bob Dylan, Sara Dylan "dated a number of men after her divorce including Bob's friend David Blue".

 Discussing his parents' marriage, Jakob Dylan said in 2005: "My father said it himself in an interview many years ago: 'Husband and wife failed, but mother and father didn't.'
 My ethics are high because my parents did a great job."